-BS IN DIETETICS
+BS IN NUTRITION AND DIETETICS

-WHAT IS THE DIETETICS MAJOR?
+WHAT IS THE NUTRITION AND DIETETICS MAJOR?

 The Dietetics major is the first step leading to the credential of the Registered Dietitian Nutritionist (RD or RDN).
 UD’s program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the credentialing agency of the Academy of Nutrition and Dietetics (AND).
 Completion of a post-undergraduate accredited dietetic internship is the second step towards becoming a Registered Dietitian Nutritionist.
 Students may apply to the University of Delaware’s Dietetic Internship or another accredited program.